openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Also be sure to document all impossible transitions.
 These should be included in your response design tree as well.

 Conduct ongoing hot, cold and auxiliary data checks during data collection and conduct regular review meetings among all interpreters.
-We’ll go through each of these now.
+We'll go through each of these now.

 -   **Auxiliary data checks**: use an external data source, such as externally created maps, to compare to the sample unit classification.
-Discrepancies between the two datasets can be flagged for rechecking.
-Confirmed differences between the two datasets can be documented to showcase why sample-based area estimation may give different results than other data sources.
+Discrepancies between the two dataset can be flagged for rechecking.
+Confirmed differences between the two dataset can be documented to showcase why sample-based area estimation may give different results than other data sources.

-    For example, the Copernicus Global Land Cover Layers: CGLS-LC100 collection 2, available via GEE, can be used as a comparison layer https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_Landcover_100m_Proba-V_Global.
+    For example, the Copernicus Global Land Cover Layers: CGLS-LC100 collection 2, available via GEE, can be used as a comparison layer https://developers.google.com/earth-engine/dataset/catalog/COPERNICUS_Landcover_100m_Proba-V_Global.

     .. tip::